wp-plugins/formilla-live-chat/readme.txt

 10. From left to right: Our Email us button and form in English; a customized version of the Email us button and form in Spanish

 == Changelog ==

+= 1.0.1 =
+Updated readme.txt to add more FAQ, installation video tutorial, new screenshots.
+No other changes.

 = 1.0 =
 * Initial release